-6 The number of operating mills and their location are based on 2016 data.
-One additional mill began operation in 2017, located in Derawan Sub-
+- 6 The number of operating mills and their location are based on 2016 data.
+One additional mill began operation in 2017, located in Derawan Subdistrict. - 7 The calculation assumes that the mills only source their FFB within Berau.

 5 These plantation holding companies include: Indofood, Triputra, Kuala Lumpur Kepong and Teladan Prima.